AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/file_mdm/README.md

 5. Manages copying to/from local temporary storage files stored in remote file systems, to allow PHP functions that do not support remote stream wrappers access the file locally.

-## Requirements

-* The module **must** be downloaded or updated using Composer, see [Download contributed modules and themes using Composer](https://www.drupal.org/node/2718229#adding-modules).
-This ensures that all dependencies get downloaded as well, with the appropriate release level.

-* Drupal 10.1.x and higher

 ## Installing